antiparticle25/genomic_data_solutions/README.md

 **Cost estimations** were derived using custom formulas tailored to each sequencing platform and, where possible, **adjusted for sample preparation methods and price changes throughout the years**.

-Below are **key plots** highlighting important trends, expenditures, and areas of potential technological disruption:
+Below are some key plots highlighting important trends, expenditures, and potential areas of potential technological disruption:

 ### **Annual Sequencing Expenditure and Instrument Breakdown**